On this page:

 In line with our global travel advisory - do not travel overseas at this time - New Zealanders should avoid taking an overseas cruise at this time due to COVID-19.
 The virus can spread quickly on board cruises due to the close contact between passengers.
 Some cruise ships have been put into quarantine and denied entry to ports, which can have significant consequences for travellers.
 If in doubt, consult a medical professional before travelling.

 If you choose to go on a cruise despite our advice and you're concerned about the impact of the COVID-19 outbreak on your plans, please contact your travel agent or cruise operator for specific information.
 Please also check the Australasia website of Cruise Lines International Association (CLIA), which outlines the protocols they put in place for the health and safety of cruise passengers and crew in response to COVID-19.
 All CLIA member cruise lines are required to implement these protocols.

-The New Zealand Ministry of Foreign Affairs and Trade does not provide immigration advice for entry to other countries and territories.
+Travel regulations and restrictions are changing often and at short notice.
+The New Zealand Ministry of Foreign Affairs and Trade cannot provide immigration advice about entry, transit or exit requirements for other countries and territories.
 The border authorities of the country or territory you are travelling to determine your eligibility for entry.
-If you choose to travel despite our advice, consult the official website or the nearest embassy/consulate of your country or territory of destination to find out about any border controls that may apply to you before travelling.
+If you choose to travel overseas despite our advice, consult the official website or the nearest embassy/consulate of your country or territory of destination to find out about any border controls that may apply to you before travelling.

 Pacific Island countries

 Pacific Island countries have been introducing measures to prevent the spread of COVID-19 to their countries.
 If you choose to travel to Pacific Island countries despite our advice, check the entry requirements for each destination before travelling.